-Cafe Landwer is a brunch, lunch and dinner spot that comes to Canada from Berlin by way of Israel.
-Originally opened in 1919 by Moshe Landwer, back then he was forced to move the business from Germany to Israel by WWII.
+Cafe Landwer is a brunch, lunch and dinner spot that comes to Canada from Berlin by way of Israel, originally opened in 1919 by Moshe Landwer.

 This is the first location in Canada, located up in Thornhill to get a temperature reading on how Torontonians would receive the concept.
 Even on a Wednesday morning, lineups are already out the door.

 The space is designed in a modern vintage style with a tiled branding wall on one side advertising the place’s hundred-year heritage and old photos elsewhere.
 Each Cafe Landwer apparently has something a little different, though the overall style is similar.

 The origins of Cafe Landwer are rooted firmly in coffee.
 The first cafe to open is actually also a roastery.
 It’s since expanded to food with the atmosphere of a social gathering place.